nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## Digital Object

-**Defin**ition: The proportion of your archive made up of born-digital, digitised and surrogate files.
+**Definition**: The proportion of your archive made up of born-digital, digitised and surrogate files.

 **Data source**: Loosely based on JISC digital skills survey results and TNA data